William Hogarth: Parodic borrowings from Old Masters

 When analysing the work of the artist as a whole, Ronald Paulson says, "In A Harlot's Progress, every single plate but one is based on Dürer's images of the story of the Virgin and the story of the Passion."
 In other works, he parodies Leonardo da Vinci's Last Supper.
 According to Paulson, Hogarth is subverting the religious establishment and the orthodox belief in an immanent God who intervenes in the lives of people and produces miracles.

 Hogarth was a Deist, a believer in a God who created the universe but takes no direct hand in the lives of his creations.
 Thus, as a "comic history painter", he often poked fun at the old-fashioned, "beaten" subjects of religious art in his paintings and prints.
 Hogarth also rejected Lord Shaftesbury's then-current ideal of the classical Greek male in favour of the living, breathing female.
 He said, "Who but a bigot, even to the antiques, will say that he has not seen faces and necks, hands and arms in living women, that even the Grecian Venus doth but coarsely imitate."

 Personal life

-St Mary on Paddington Green Church, London.
-William Hogarth and Jane Thornhill eloped here, in 1729, in a previous incarnation of the church building.

 On 23 March 1729, Hogarth eloped with Jane Thornhill at Paddington Church, against the wishes of her father, the artist Sir James Thornhill.